Get Up To 35% OFF & Free Delivery

-Any dog owner, especially one that's raised a puppy, will know that a hazard of canine companionship is the occasional pee puddle found on the floor.
-And while this is an occupational hazard of owning a dog, no one likes to step into one of these golden puddles, or to come home to find their pup has had a little accident in their absence.
+Any dog owner, especially one that’s raised a puppy, will know that a hazard of canine companionship with a furry friend is the occasional pee puddle found on the floor.
+And while this is an occupational hazard of owning a dog, no one likes to step into one of these golden puddles, or to come home to find their pup has had an accident in their absence.

-Because while it is true that hard surfaces are much easier to clean in comparison to soft floors (like carpets) and furnishings, it is still important to know how to clean wood floors properly thoroughly.
-As with the correct technique, you can avoid the risk of further damage, reducing the likelihood of any scuffs and marks caused by your cleaning, helping to ensure the longevity of your wooden floors.
+Because while it is true that hard surfaces are much easier to clean in comparison to soft floors (like carpets) and furnishings, it is still important to know how to clean wood floors properly and thoroughly.
+As with the correct technique, you can avoid the risk of further damage to your house, reducing the likelihood of any scuffs and marks caused by your cleaning, helping to ensure the longevity of your wooden floors.

 In this blog, we will be taking a look at how to get dog pee out of wood floor, including the best and safest methods to remove pet stains from hardwood floors, how to clean and treat them effectively, reduce the effect of lingering odors, as well as how to protect your floors from future puppy puddles!